 How Carter and I made this far is short of miraculous.
-It stared in a bar with his lame pickup line, “Are you a Stones person or a Beatles person?”
+It started in a bar with his lame pickup line, “Are you a Stones person or a Beatles person?”
 I ignored his pursuit as long as I could, and several months later, finally gave in and accepted the fact that we were meant to be together.
-We dated, I got to know his son, we moved in together and were talking about marriage.
+We dated, I got to know his son, we moved in together and we’re talking about marriage.
 It all came to a crashing halt on my 39th birthday.

 I was diagnosed with breast cancer.

 Carter proposed two days later.
 He took me out for my birthday dinner to the same restaurant that we went to on our first date.
 He even made sure we sat at the same table.
 The waitress greeted us, and the second she left, he was on bended knee asking for my hand in marriage.
 The waitress came running back in excitement, “Did I just see what I think I saw?”
 The manager brought over complimentary champagne.
 It was a moment I will never forget.
 Except for the fact that the euphoria of “WE’RE GETTING MARRIED” was more like, “we’regettingmarriedOHSH*TIHAVECANCER.”